 Our aim is to help people resolve their problems and feel more positive.
 To help ensure that we make a positive difference we follow a number of ethical principles.

 - The Health & Care Professions Council (UK) ‘Standards of Conduct Performance and Ethics‘

 You are welcome to read the ethics documents listed below – we have provided PDF versions of them at the bottom of this page.
 However, the documents are a little long so we have summarised the points which we think are most relevant below:

 Everything that you say to your psychologist is entirely confidential.
 We will never reveal what we have discussed to anyone else.
 The only exception to this is if we need to discuss an issue anonymously in supervision (see note below) or if we have concerns for your safety or concerns for someone else’s safety.
 We would then try to make contact with someone who would be able to keep you or the other person safe.
 Even in this situation we would make every effort to tell you what we are going to do, explain why and discuss the best way of keeping you safe while preserving your privacy.

 Our administrators will take your contact details and make these available to the psychologist with whom you will be meeting.
 Your details remain entirely confidential within Share Resolve.
 We will never share your name or contact details with anyone outside of Share Resolve unless you give us permission to do so.

 Your psychologist will make some notes to aid their memory after you have met with them.
-These notes are stored electronically in a secure system.
+These notes are stored physically or electronically in a secure system.
 We avoid associating your full name with our notes.
 If you would like to see what we have written you can let us know and we can talk through them together.